-Dry channels: Focus the search on areas serving as refuge such as any remaining pools or areas of moist substrate for living aquatic macroinvertebrates and under cobbles and other larger bed materials for evidence such as caddisfly casings (Figure 8) and snail shells.
+Dry channels: Focus the search on areas serving as refuge such as any remaining pools or areas of moist substrate for living aquatic macroinvertebrates, and under cobbles and other larger bed materials for evidence such as caddisfly casings (Figure 8) and snail shells.
 Exuviae of emergent mayflies or stoneflies may be observed on dry cobbles or stream-side vegetation (Figure 8).
-In summary, sampling methodology consistent with the Xerces Society's recommendations on using aquatic macroinvertebrates as indicators of streamflow duration (Blackburn and Mazzacano 2012) as developed for the Pacific Northwest SDAM (Nadeau 2015) is recommended.
+In summary, sampling methodology consistent with the Xerces Society's recommendations on using aquatic macroinvertebrates as indicators of streamflow duration (Blackburn and Mazzacano 2012), as developed for the Pacific Northwest SDAM (Nadeau 2015) is recommended.
 Take care, especially in dry channels, to only collect aquatic species and life stages.
-Field guides (e.g., Voshell 2002) and identification keys (e.g., Merritt et al. 2019) are recommended for both experienced and novice practitioners.
+Field guides (e.g., Voshell 2002) and identification keys (e.g., Merritt et al. 2019) are recommended, especially if users are unfamiliar with common types of aquatic macroinvertebrates.

 When searching dry channels (or dry portions of partially wet channels), be sure to avoid counting terrestrial macroinvertebrates in the streambed.
-Figure 9 depicts some taxa (especially snails) that may be found near stream channels in the West, though this list is certainly not exhaustive.
-If you are unsure whether the macroinvertebrates you encounter are aquatic or terrestrial, collecting a voucher specimen and identifying it in a lab setting or consulting an entomologist is recommended.
+Figure 9 depicts some taxa (especially snails) that may be found near stream channels in the GP, though this list is certainly not exhaustive.
+If you are unsure whether the invertebrates you encounter are aquatic or terrestrial, collecting a voucher specimen and identifying it in a lab setting or consulting an entomologist is recommended.